 In order to test compliance of EUT, facilities described section 3, and test and measurement equipment listed section 4.1, were used.
 For all measurement, the EUT was located on a table whose top was 0.8 m above the ground plane.
 The table was constructed of non-conductive materials and the dimensions were 0.8 meter by 1.2 meter.
 The table was located in the center of the turntable.
-To test for digital circuit radiation from the EUT, a 6 in. a coaxial cable was connected to a miniature coaxial connector located on the PCB near the antenna feed point of EUT and a 50-ohm terminator was connected to the other end of the coaxial cable.
+To test for digital circuit radiation from the EUT, the antenna of EUT was disconnected and a 50-ohm terminator was connected.